McGill-NLP/llm2vec/docs/_pages/tutorial.md

 permalink: /tutorial/
 ---

 LLM2Vec consists of 3 simple steps to transform decoder-only LLMs into text encoders: 1) enabling bidirectional attention, 2) training with masked next token prediction, and 3) unsupervised contrastive learning.
-The model can be further fine-tuned with supervised data.
+After the LLM2Vec transformation, the model can be further fine-tuned with supervised data.
 Here, we provide a tutorial on how to use the LlaMA models.

 This tutorial will focus on the first two steps.
-After these steps, the model can be trained for unsupervised or supervised contrastive learning like any other encoder model.
+After completing these steps, the model can be trained for unsupervised or supervised contrastive learning like any other encoder model.

-In this tutorial, we will transform LlaMA models into text encoders, however, transforming Mistral will require similar steps.
-We will focus on modifying the flash attention implementation as it requires the least changes in the codebase, and the implementation is consistent across models and transformers versions.
-Our tutorial is based on transformers version 4.39.3.
+For the scope of this tutorial, we will showcase how to apply LLM2Vec to models from the LLaMA-2 model family.
+For simplicity, we focus on the FlashAttention attention implementation.
+The following steps have been tested using transformers version 4.39.3.

 ## 1) Enabling Bidirectional Attention

-A decoder-only causal LLM consists of multiple decoder layers, each of which has a self-attention mechanism.
+A decoder-only causal LLM consists of multiple decoder layers, each of which has a self-attention sub-layer.

 <p align="center">
   <img src="https://github.com/McGill-NLP/llm2vec/blob/weblog/docs/assets/images/LLM2Vec-tutorial.png?raw=true" width="75%" alt="Llama Conceptual overview"/>